rahulraikwar00/Blockchain1/README.md

 ![](https://img.shields.io/twitter/url?label=Rahul%20Raikwar&style=social&url=https%3A%2F%2Ftwitter.com%2Frahulraikwar00)
 ## Description

 The Testcoin implementation is focused almost exclusively in the hashed ledger feature.
-It does not include any advanced feature like a distributed ledger or a consensus protocol via proof of work.
+It does include some advanced feature like a distributed nodes and a consensus protocol via proof of work. which is just a simple function not a complex algorithm.
 <!-- Here you'll also find that the idea of the "transaction" is abstracted to a more general concept of "`message`" that can contain any type of data. -->

 The goal of this project is to explain and to make clearer how is a blockchain structured at the very core.
 It's not built with the intention to replicate an advanced blockchain like Bitcoin or Ethereum.